Orlando Parker

-Orlando Lateef Parker (born March 7, 1972) is an American former professional football wide receiver.
-He was selected in the fourth round with the 117th overall pick and played for the New York Jets in 1994.
+Orlando Lateef Parker (born March 7, 1972) is an American former professional football player who was a wide receiver for the New York Jets of the National Football League (NFL) in 1994.
+He played college football for the Troy Trojans and was selected by the Jets in the fourth round of the 1994 NFL draft with the 117th overall pick.